 A handful of dried cranberries

-2 tbsp cocoa nibs
+2 tbsp cacao nibs

 Chocolate shreds (I picked some from a cereal box and spread them on top of my Panettone; improvisation is key!)

 Each bread maker functions differently.
 The important thing is that the machine will do the job and will let you know when your beautiful, fluffy and aromatic Panettone is ready.
-Let it cool and use within a week (if it lasts!)
+Let it cool and use it within a week (if it lasts!)